 After a festival hiatus in 2016, Cassie returned to the circuit in 2017, this time with a stand up show, “Nothing You Do Means Anything.”
 The show quickly achieved cult status as a subversive hit, and toured the country.

-In 2019 Cassie performed Giantess at Melbourne International Comedy Festival where the show quickly gained recognition and was nominated for the Melbourne International Comedy Festival Award for most outstanding show, the festivals’ highest accolade.
+Her 2019 show “Giantess” debuted at Griffin Theatre’s Batch Festival in Sydney.
+Giantess interweaves music, comedy, storytelling and illustration, while exploring the anguish of coming to terms with a gender identity that doesn’t match your body.
+The show was a massive hit.
+Cassie performed Giantess at Melbourne International Comedy Festival where it quickly gained recognition, sold out, and was nominated for the Melbourne International Comedy Festival Award for most outstanding show, the festivals’ highest accolade.
 She then went onto win the Best Show Award at the Sydney Comedy Festival.
-Cassie also performed the show at London’s Soho Theatre.
+Cassie also performed Giantess at London’s Soho Theatre.

-Cassie’s TV appearances include Channel 10s “It’s a Date” and “Die on Your Feet”.and she has a staggering amount of writing credits including ABC’s “Shaun Micallef’s Mad As Hell”, as a freelancer on “John Conway Tonight” (ABC2), head writer on the cult favourite “Aaron Chen Tonight” for ABC2, “Tractor Monkeys” (ABC) and publications as diverse as ‘Blitz Martial Arts Magazine,’ Tiger airway’s inflight magazine ‘Tigertails,’ ‘The West Australian,’ and ‘The Music.’
+Cassie’s TV appearances include Channel 10s “It’s a Date” and “Die on Your Feet.”
+She has a staggering amount of writing credits including ABC’s “Shaun Micallef’s Mad As Hell”, Head writer on the cult favourite “Aaron Chen Tonight” for ABC2, “Tractor Monkeys” (ABC) and publications as diverse as ‘Blitz Martial Arts Magazine,’ Tiger airway’s inflight magazine ‘Tigertails,’ ‘The West Australian,’ and ‘The Music.’